hey-api/openapi-ts/docs/openapi-ts/tanstack-query.md

 ## Queries

 Queries are generated from GET and POST endpoints.
-The generated functions follow the naming convention of services and append `Options`, e.g. `getPetByIdOptions()`.
+The generated functions follow the naming convention of SDK functions and append `Options`, e.g. `getPetByIdOptions()`.

 ```ts
 const { data, error } = useQuery({